Rubenpombo/NLP-in-recipes/README.md

 # NLP-in-recipes
-Through text mining, we will examine which ingredients are most frequently used together in Spanish cuisine recipes.
+Through text mining, this project examined which ingredients were most frequently used together in Spanish cuisine recipes.

+## Files Description